velikanov/velikanov.github.io/_drafts/GetStartedWithJavaAndSpring/PartI_Maven.markdown

 Now we need our Presenter and Scheduler to be dependent on Library module and [Spring Boot](https://projects.spring.io/spring-boot/).

-We'll just kickstart our whole project under Spring Boot parent like this:
+We'll just kickstart our whole project under Spring Boot parent like this (we're using the latest version here but you can take whichever you want [here](https://projects.spring.io/spring-boot/#quick-start)):

 _./pom.xml_
 {% highlight xml %}